mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 *adopt*

 I'm already totally sold on Haskell.
-The type system offers a powerful way to explore solution space in a very abstract way and capture invariants.
+The type system offers a powerful way to capture invariants and explore solution space in a very abstract way, whilst the type checker provides fast feedback about whether our programs adhere to our design intention.

 <https://www.haskell.org>